 Want to strengthen and sculpt the quads without machines, barbells, or other people?
 Start adding dumbbell quad exercises into your home workouts!

 As one of the largest muscles, having strong quads will help you run, jump, and play better.. without pain or injury!
-Use these dumbbell quad exercises to start training your legs in the comfort of your pajamas.
+As a Certified Strength Coach, these are the dumbbell quad exercises I use with clients to start training their legs in the comfort of their pajamas.

 In the last few years, glute training has taken priority for all lower-body work (learn everything you need to know about glute training).